jvitoralb/quality-assurance-app/backend/README.md

 - Mass: we can convert Kilograms to Pounds and vice-versa.
 - Volume: we can convert Liters to Gallons and vice-versa.

-To convert any value, you must send value and unit as value to a `input` key encoded in the URL.
+To convert any value, you must send the value and unit as value to an `input` key encoded in the URL.
 This means that to convert 10 kilograms to pounds `?input=10kg` should be added to the URL.
-All endpoints uses `/api/v1`, so in this case the URL is `/metric-converter/api/v1/convert?input=4kg`.
+All endpoints use `/api/v1`, so, in this case, the URL is `/metric-converter/api/v1/convert?input=4kg`.
 The answer to that call will be an object with 5 key-value pairs:
 ```
 {